 Of course our entire brain isn’t doing language modelling, only a relatively tiny proportion of it is.
 Specifically, we know that in humans we have specialized regions involved in language comprehension and understanding: Broca’s area and Wernicke’s area.
 These comprise relatively small amounts of the brain.
 Again, information about the exact volumes taken up by these areas is hard to find, but together they take up 3 Brodmann areas out of approximately 50 so this means approximately 6% of the cortical volume is made up of language focused areas which, to me, seems like a sensible estimate, if a little high.
 Effectively, this says that we dedicate an amount of cortical real estate to language comparable with a significant sensory modality like olfaction or somatosensory perception but not as much as a fundamental modality like vision or hearing.

 However, current visual recognition and image generation is already really good, and seems closer to parity with humans than 3-4 OOMs.
-One possibility is that current ML does vision intrinsically more efficiently than the brain.
-Perhaps weight sharing with CNNs and similar architectural innovations that the brain can’t match are central to this.
+One possibility is that current ML vision architectures are intrinsically more efficient than the brain.
+Perhaps weight sharing with CNNs or parallel sequence prediction with transformers and similar architectural innovations that the brain can’t match are central to this.
 Alternatively, the brain has to solve a much harder problem which is essentially flexible video generation and interpretation, and that perhaps it will take us several more OOMs of parameter count to fully crack video.
 That also wouldn’t surprise me as our current video capabilities seem pretty lacking.
 We really need scaling laws for visual models to get to the heart of this question.

 What about the rest of the brain?
 This analysis is pretty straightforward to do given the proportions of cortex above.
 The estimate for number of synapses per neuron are probably different in subcortical regions like the hippocampus and basal ganglia are probably lower, so their parameter count should get adjusted lower accordingly.
 This still means though, that the brain has vast (100B-1T) models dedicated to doing things like model-free RL (basal ganglia) and memory-consolidation and spatial navigation (hippocampus).